Physician-Led Metabolic Medicine for Women in Midlife

 Board-Certified Family Practice Physician

-Dr. Rowe began her career in primary care, caring for patients across the lifespan.
-Over time, she noticed a recurring pattern: many midlife women were experiencing interconnected metabolic and hormonal changes that were difficult to address within the brief, problem-focused visits typical of traditional primary care.
+She began her career in primary care, caring for patients across the lifespan.
+Very quickly, she noticed a recurring pattern: midlife women who were experiencing complex, interconnected metabolic and hormonal changes that were difficult to address within a brief, problem-focused visit typical of traditional primary care.

-Dr. Rowe focuses exclusively on working with midlife women who want a more thoughtful, evidence-based, and proactive approach to metabolic health and body composition.
+Dr. Rowe loves working with midlife women who are already motivated to take care of their health, and are looking for a thoughtful, evidence-based, and proactive approach to metabolic health and body composition.

 Before medical school, Dr. Rowe studied psychology and neuroscience.
 That background continues to inform her clinical perspective.
 Sustainable health changes require more than information alone; they involve understanding stress patterns, motivation, behavior change, neurobiology, and the ways these intersect with hormonal and metabolic health.

-In addition to conventional medical training, Dr. Rowe is a certified physician acupuncturist.
-This training strengthened her systems-based approach to health, and reinforced the importance of recognizing patterns across multiple body systems.
-Her current practice remains grounded in evidence-based medicine, while maintaining a broader appreciation and understanding of other ways of defining health.
+In addition to her conventional medical training, Dr. Rowe is also a certified physician acupuncturist.
+Acupuncture training further strengthened her systems-based approach to health, and reinforced the importance of recognizing patterns across multiple body systems.
+It gave her a broader appreciation and respect for other ways of defining and managing health besides simply taking medications.

 Over the course of her career, Dr. Rowe has worked with many midlife women seeking to improve metabolic markers, body composition, and long-term cardiovascular health.
 Her approach focuses on practical, sustainable strategies that integrate strength training, cardiovascular exercise, nutrition, sleep regulation, stress management, mind-body connection, and metabolic medical management.

 In her own life, she prioritizes strength training, fitness, nutrition, and mind-body practices as foundational health habits.
 These principles shape the strategies she recommends to patients.
-She has three wild and beautiful young children, and a marathoner husband who has filled their entire garage with trophies.
+She has three wild and beautiful young children who keep her laughing daily, and a marathoner husband who has filled their garage with trophies.
+She loves snowboarding, baking, coffee (always with creamer), and reading.

 FAQ's